kew24/proj-Westra-data202/Report.md

 ![](Report_files/figure-markdown_github/age-boxes-1.png)

-As shown above, the age cutoffs for each categroy are: 0.128679, 11.093771, 21.0047913, 31.0006847, 41.0047913, 51.0061607, 61.0020523, 71.0006866, 81.0047913, indicating that they chose 0, 11, 21, 31, 41, 51, 61, 71, 81 as their minimum ages for each age group.
+As shown above, the age cutoffs for each category are: 0.128679, 11.093771, 21.0047913, 31.0006847, 41.0047913, 51.0061607, 61.0020523, 71.0006866, 81.0047913, indicating that they chose 0, 11, 21, 31, 41, 51, 61, 71, 81 as their minimum ages for each age group.
 These cutoffs appear in grey dashed lines on the series of boxplots, demonstrating that these categories are chosen based on age itself, as opposed to having category containing the same number of people (e.g., 9 quantiles).
 The violin plot shown demonstrates how many samples are included in the entire dataset, by age, aligned with the violin plots to give a insight into the comparative amount of patients in each group.

 Some of the other variables that are primarily used to create Figure 1c are `race`, `mutnum_all`, `smoke`, `Gender`, and `therapy_binary`.
 However, before creating the figure, they "process dataframes a bit", which I'll walk through next.